vaibhavttnd/vaibhav-jmeter/LoadTesting-README.txt

 Steps:

+1. In jmeter, under Thread Properties, set the value of 'Number of Threads (users)' as '${__P(users)}.
+Set 'Loop Count' as '${__P(loops)}'.

-1. Copy all the files from https://github.com/gunjan-lal/jenkins_masterslave.git/ to your own git repository.
+2. Copy all the files from https://github.com/gunjan-lal/jenkins_masterslave.git/ to your own git repository.
 Clone your git repository into your local system. git clone <URL>
 The repository will be cloned into a folder 'jenkins_masterslave' in your present working directory.
 The .jmx file should also be present in this git repository.

-2. cd jenkins_masterslave
+3. cd jenkins_masterslave

-3. Create an empty Git repository: git init
+4. Create an empty Git repository: git init

-4. Execute the masterscript.sh: bash masterscript.sh
+5. Execute the masterscript.sh: bash masterscript.sh
 This script creates a new S3 bucket and takes as input the names of Project, the .jmx file and the html reports which will be saved into the S3 bucket.
         #Enter the name of the Project
         #Enter the name of the jmx file (without .jmx)
+	#Enter the number of users for the load test
+	#Enter the number of loops for the load test
         #Enter the name of the output HTML file (without .html)
 It also installs awscli on your system and configures aws by taking your credentials as parameters.
 This may take a few minutes.
 	#Enter Access Key